How to analyse docking results from HADDOCK or refine models?

 Clustering and scoring

-A short section about key analysis parameters is written here.
+A short section about key default analysis parameters is provided here.

 The HADDOCK2.4 server provides a dedicated web interface to run a refinement on a molecular complex (still experimental).
 As input, only a PDB file for each partner of the complex is needed.
 In case one wants to tune the default parameters, it is possible to run the refinement also locally or using the regular submission interface.
 Then following settings need to be adjusted: